wanyamaman/eduportal/README.md

 [![Code Climate](https://codeclimate.com/github/wanyamaman/eduportal/badges/gpa.svg)](https://codeclimate.com/github/wanyamaman/eduportal)
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+- Eduportal was an online schools directory based in Kenya
+- The project was initialy launched in 2015
+- As of Jan 2017, the project is no longer active.
+Web Archive can be found [here](https://web.archive.org/web/20160306120529/http://eduportal.co.ke/)
+- The initial implementation was completed in Joomla!
+This repository serves as a recreation of the project done in Rails as was originaly intented

 Ruby on Rails
 -------------

-This application requires:
+This application uses:

 - Ruby 2.3.3
-- Rails 4.2.7.1
+- Rails 5.0.2

 Learn more about [Installing Rails](http://railsapps.github.io/installing-rails.html).
-> Recommend installing ruby using rbenv.
+> We recommend installing ruby using rbenv.

 <!-- Getting Started -->
 Documentation and Support